-Banana peppers (Capsicum annuum) come in two main varieties, the hot banana pepper and the mild sweet banana pepper.
-Both of these annual pepper varieties grow during the hot, frost-free days of summer in a sunny garden bed.
+Learning how to tell when banana peppers are ripe helps you maximize your harvest.
+Banana peppers (Capsicum annuum) come in two main varieties, hot peppers and mild, sweet banana peppers.
+Both of these annual pepper varieties grow during the hot, frost-free days of summer in a sunny vegetable garden.
 Allowing them to fully ripen on the plant to the desired stage gives you some control over both the flavor and the color of the mature peppers.

 Days to Harvest